Dr Loumidis has helped

 matter with you.
 Individually tailored therapies combining elements

-therapies are also available for certain types of problems.
-Dr Loumidis
+from various therapies are also available for certain types of

-offers a wide range of scientifically based and clinically tested
+problems.
+Dr Loumidis offers a wide range of scientifically based and

 Cognitive Behaviour Therapy (CBT)